openshift-labs/learn-katacoda/servicemesh/istio-fasttrack/07-circuit-breaking.md

-In this step you will configure an Istio Circuit Breaker to protect the calls from `reviews` to `ratings` service.
+In this step you will configure an Istio Circuit Breaker to protect the calls from the  `reviews` to `ratings` service.
 If the `ratings` service gets overloaded due to call volume, Istio (in conjunction with Kubernetes) will limit future calls to the service instances to allow them to recover.